CNuge/coil/README.md

 ## How to use it

-Below is a brief demonstration to get the user started, please consult the package vignette for a more detailed explanation of `coil`'s functionality.
+Below is a brief demonstration to get the user started, please consult [the package's vignette](https://github.com/CNuge/coil/blob/master/vignettes/coil-vignette.Rmd) for a more detailed explanation of `coil`'s functionality.

 The package is built around the custom `coi5p` object, which takes a COI-5P DNA barcode sequence as input.
 The package contains functions for: